frankshearar/Home/Package-Immutability.md

 ### Warning banners on package metadata edit pages
 The users will be able to edit package metadata but will see a banner which calls out our recommendation of not editing a package after it has been authored and point to a _Read More_ link that explains the reasoning for this recommendation.

 Note - If you upload a signed package, the package metadata cannot be edited on NuGet.org i.e. all fields will be read-only at the verify package step, and no edit option for published packages.
-For unsigned packages, users will see the warning banner, but be able to edit the package metadata until package next phase.
+For unsigned packages, users will see the warning banner, but be able to edit the package metadata until [next phase](#read-only-verify-package-step-and-no-edit-option-for-published-packages).

 #### Verify step during package upload
 ![](https://github.com/NuGet/Home/blob/dev/resources/PackageImmutability/01.PNG)